-Physical abuse, verbal abuse, cyber bullying, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person.
-This includes abusive acts carried out over the electronic media forums.
+Physical abuse, verbal abuse, threats, intimidation, harassment, coercion, and/or other conduct which threatens or endangers the health or safety of any person.

 ACADEMIC INTEGRITY

 An academic community of integrity:

 - Advances the quest for truth and knowledge by requiring intellectual and personal honesty in learning, teaching, research and service; - Fosters a climate of mutual trust, encourages the free exchange of ideas, and enables all to reach their highest potential; - Establishes clear standards, practices, and procedures and expects fairness in the interactions of students, faculty, and administration; - Recognizes the participatory nature of the learning process and honors and respects a wide range of opinions and ideas; and - Upholds personal accountability and depends upon action in the face of wrongdoing.